compfy-dot-com/Python_API_Sample/README.md

 - FastAPI application is located in app/main.py
 - Implementations of API endpoints and CRUD operations are located in app/routers/ folder.

+## Documentation

+The project is documented "in-code" via OpenAPI.